Do Go On - 361 - The Hollywood Bandit

 The Puget Sound Violent Crimes Task Force,

-a group composed of FBI agents and Seattle police detectives,
+group composed of FBI agents and Seattle Police Detectives,

 made stopping Hollywood their top priority.